DavidSchinazi/ssh-charter/charter.md

 Out of scope initially includes:
   * defining new certificate types or trust mechanisms;
   * new transports for SSH;
-  * while defining how SSH uses cryptographicalgorithms is in scope, defining the algorithms themselves is out of scope.
+  * while defining how SSH uses cryptographic algorithms is in scope, defining the algorithms themselves is out of scope.